challenges in procurement

 8) Doing Business Without a Formal Contract

-The creation and amending of legal contracts and paper works may be time-consuming and challenging.
-This procurement problem could arise when there is regular request (for Expressions of Interest, Proposal, Quotation, etc.) and managing them takes up time.
+I am still astonished to find out many companies have over 40% of suppliers in their suppliers list without a formal contract.
+I would consider this as one of the most common procurement challenges that can prove to be quite problematic.
+The creation and amending of legal contracts and paperwork may be time-consuming and challenging.
+This procurement problem could arise when there are regular requests (for Expressions of Interest, proposals, Quotation, etc.), and managing them takes up time.
 Such procedures ought to be straight, fair, and thoroughly implemented.
 Even though it requires an excellent undertaking for procurement teams, avoiding them may further create more procurement problems.

 SOLUTION: Create a straight, fair, and thoroughly implemented approach for formal contracts.
 No matter how challenging the process may be, business is business and should be done with official agreements.
 And it should be done regardless of how big or small the supplier is.

-9) Not-so-Clear Business Procurement Function Processes
+9) Not-so-clear business Procurement Function Processes

 While normal basic purchasing processes are usually well defined, several procurement function processes that are equally essential are often not clearly defined.
-Just to name a few of such key processes; supplier development, Procurement function training & development, Procure-to-Pay (P2P).
+Just to name a few of such key processes; supplier development, Procurement function training & development, and Procure-to-Pay (P2P).
 JIT Purchasing and strategic sourcing.
 Misplacing these processes could lead to reactive procurement problems.

 10) Accidental Orders

 Ordering the wrong items or quantities can lead to serious procurement problems with your suppliers.
 Nowadays, the speed of transactions leaves little or no room for ordering errors.
-Though not common, Accidental Orders would necessitate several checks and balances all throughout the system.
+Though not common, Accidental Orders would necessitate several checks and balances throughout the system.
 If no protocol permits or supports reversals and safeguards against mistakes, then such problems are likely to take more time.

 11) Continue Working with Inflexible Suppliers

 Several procurement decisions are made alongside the business’s risk management strategy.
-Things like low costs better reflect on the result of company activity.
+Things like low costs better reflect the result of company activity.
 Nevertheless, some suppliers may not make discounts available or maintain the inclusion of specific surcharges.
 As a skilled procurement professional, you need to often find room for negotiation with your suppliers.

 SOLUTION: Before selecting a supplier, see what negotiating options like discounts would be beneficial to your business.
 Stick with suppliers who identify and accommodate your business desire to maximize performance.